ichim/LeafletForBlazor-NuGet/RTM and GeoJSON/working with Files/GeoJSON from file/README.md

 		  	"appearance": {} //appearance of RealTimeMap items
 		}

+Also, the format also supports symbology (old format) instead of appearance.

+		{
+			"name": "Name of Group Layer",
+		 	"data": [], //RFC 7946 array
+		  	"symbology": {} //appearance of RealTimeMap items
+		}

 ### About appearance

 Appearance can contain Leaflet specifications regarding marker icon, circleMarker symbol, polyline symbol, polygon symbol etc (Leaflet documentation). to which visibility can be added: